Request demo

 It’s crucial that you learn about the company and the prospect at the same time.

-For instance, when we’re learning about the company at Amplemarket we try to understand:
+For instance, when we’re learning about a prospect company at Amplemarket we try to understand:

 • How big their sales/growth teams are